AbdurRehmanKhan-ARK/chronic-wound-fusion/README.md

 ## Acknowledgments

-- 📄 **Prior work** -  _A Decision-Level Fusion Framework for Enhanced Multi-Class Chronic Wound Detection_, S. Shamoon, A. Mustafa, S. Urooj, M. Mushtaq (FAST NUCES).
+- 📄 **Prior work**: _A Decision-Level Fusion Framework for Enhanced Multi-Class Chronic Wound Detection_, S. Shamoon, A. Mustafa, S. Urooj, M. Mushtaq (FAST NUCES).
 This repository is a leakage-safe extension of that study.
-- 👩‍🏫 **Ms. Sania Urooj** -  supervisor of this extension and co-author of the original study.
+- 👩‍🏫 **Ms. Sania Urooj**: supervisor of this extension and co-author of the original study.
-- 🩹 **AZH wound dataset** -  Advancing the Zenith in Healthcare chronic wound dataset.
+- 🩹 **AZH wound dataset**: Advancing the Zenith in Healthcare chronic wound dataset.
+- 🖼️ **Medetec wound image database** (medetec.co.uk): publicly shared clinical wound galleries; the additional real training images for the diabetic, pressure and venous classes follow the documented Medetec subset approach of the AZHMT study.
 - 🤖 Pretrained architectures via **torchvision** (VGG19, DenseNet201, MobileNetV2, ImageNet weights).
-- ☁️ Improvement-round compute via **Google Colab** (free T4 GPU).
+- ☁️ Improvement and Merged Data round compute via **Google Colab** (free T4 GPU).
+U).